 2.1 DEFINITIONS

+Must-Run Alternative (MRA)

+A resource operated under the terms of an Agreement with ERCOT as an alternative to an RMR Unit.

 2.2 ACRONYMS AND ABBREVIATIONS

+NSO Notification of Suspension of Operations

 3.14.1 Reliability Must Run

 (1) RMR Service is the use by ERCOT, under contracts with Resource Entities, of capacity and energy from Generation Resources that otherwise would not operate and that are necessary to provide voltage support, stability or management of localized transmission constraints under applicable reliability criteria, where market solutions do not exist.
-This includes service provided by RMR Units and Must-Run Alternative (MRA) Resources.
+This includes service provided by RMR Units and Must-Run Alternatives (MRAs).

-(a) Upon receiving Notice from a Resource Entity as described in Section 3.14.1.1, Notification of Suspension of Operations, ERCOT may enter into RMR Agreements and begin procurement of RMR Service under this Section.
+(a) Upon receiving a Notification of Suspension of Operations (NSO) from a Resource Entity as described in Section 3.14.1.1, Notification of Suspension of Operations, ERCOT may begin procurement of RMR Service under this Section.

 (b) Before entering into an RMR Agreement, ERCOT shall assess alternatives to the proposed RMR Agreement.
 ERCOT shall evaluate and present in a written report posted on the Market Information System (MIS) Secure Area the information in items (i) through (v) below.
 ERCOT is not limited in the number of additional scenarios it chooses to evaluate.
 The written report shall include an explanation as to why the items below are insufficient, either alone or in combination, to fill the requirement that will be met by the potential RMR Unit.
-The report shall be posted in the time frame required under paragraph (3) of Section 3.14.1.2, ERCOT Evaluation.
+The report shall be posted in the time frame required under paragraph (5) of Section 3.14.1.2, ERCOT Evaluation.
 The list of alternatives ERCOT must consider includes (as reasonable for each type of reliability concern identified):